 Are childbirth education classes even worth my time and money?

 Absolutely, and here’s why.
-Yes, you learn about preparing for childbirth and having a healthier pregnancy, but it also helps you to slowly build your birth philosophy, a philosophy you will fall back on as you progress throughout your pregnancy and especially during labor and delivery.
+Yes, you learn about preparing for childbirth in a practical and hands-on way as well as how to have a healthy pregnancy, but it also helps you to slowly build your birth philosophy and values, two things you will fall back on as you progress throughout your pregnancy and especially during labor and delivery.

-Consider this: if you decided to run a marathon, would you wake up that day and just start running?
+Consider this: If you decided to run a marathon, would you wake up that day and just start running?
 Of course not!
-You would train and strengthen your mind and body to complete such an intense and rewarding task.
+You would train and strengthen both your mind and body to complete such an intense and rewarding task.

 The same goes with childbirth education: It is about preparing your mind and your body for one of the most important experiences of your life.

-First and foremost, Lamaze is not just breathing techniques!!
+Lamaze is not just breathing techniques! (see myths below)

 You might be familiar with Lamaze because it’s been a household name for decades.
 You might also have seen parodies of Lamaze in movies of a woman breathing rhythmically, while frantically on her way to birth.
-I’m can honestly say that Lamaze is not what you might think, and it’s so much more than what you might think
+I can honestly say that Lamaze is not what you might think or how it is parodied or portrayed.
+It’s so much more!
+That said…

 What is Lamaze all about?